bsheth711/remman/README.md

     ./remman "ls -la" "myuser123" "13.12.123.12 122.14.12.1 123.14.123.1"

 IMPORTANT: remman.c will not work unless you already have authorized ssh keys on the machines you attmept to connect to.
+Additionally, remman is currently an unsafe program vulnerable to buffer overflow attacks.
+Only run it on machines you trust.

 # In Progress:
 Easy File Transfering
 More Complex Command Line Argument Parsing

 Author: Benjamin Sheth